+Some stumpies are safe to eat and some are not.
 Even the edible honey mushrooms are not safe to eat raw.
 They must be thoroughly cooked to avoid giving you digestive problems.
 However, there are lookalikes that are even more toxic.
 The poisonous mushrooms can be identified by their brown or rust-colored spores, while safe stumpies have white spores.

 If you do encounter a clump of honey mushrooms growing on or around a living tree, consider pulling out its equivalent of a root system.
 This is one mushroom you do not want growing back in future years, as its presence damages the living host tree.

 However, they do have a dangerous lookalike, the jack-o-lantern.
 The quickest way to separate safe chanterelles from jack-o-lanterns is to look under the cap.
 If the mushroom has a network of gill-like ridges that are straight and sharp-edged, it is a jack-o-lantern.